 The 8th Annual Bo's Effort Golf Tournament will be held on May 15, 2023 at Queenstown Harbor Golf Course

-Bo's Effort is excited to announce that for the next tournament, we will be partnering with Luminis Health Anne Arundel Medical Center!
-And, we will be holding the tournament at Queenstown Harbor where they have 2 courses so we can accommodate TWICE the amount of players!
+Bo's Effort is excited to announce that we will be holding the next tournament at Queenstown Harbor where they have 2 courses so we can accommodate TWICE the amount of players!
 More details to share as we get closer to the tournament!
 Hope to see you there!

 Did You Know....
 988 Is Here!

 “Someone to talk to.
 Someone to respond.
 Somewhere to go.”

 On July 16, 2022, the new 988 Suicide and Crisis Lifeline went live across the United States.
 Designed to strengthen and expand the National Suicide Prevention Hotline, the 988 Lifeline provides a direct connection to compassionate, accessible care and support for anyone experiencing mental health-related distress.

 Among the most prominent groups clarifying the vision is the National Alliance for Mental Illness (NAMI) who has established a very useful standard of care for what each 988 call center should aim for, specifically: “A crisis system that provides people with someone to talk to, someone to respond and somewhere to go”.

 Support Bo's Effort While You Shop!

 December 9, 2022